dsekz/twitter-x-xp-forwarded-for-header/README.md

 # Generator

-The code block below lets you generate or decrypt any XPFF header.
+The code block below allows you to generate or decrypt any XPFF header.

-To understand how the base_key works, check out the Reverse Engineering section.
-(This key is hardcoded inside the WASM, so as long as you provide a valid guest_id, everything should work correctly.
-There is no need for extra scraping because it is not dynamic (for now))
+To understand how the base_key works, refer to the Reverse Engineering section.
+This key is hardcoded inside the WASM, so as long as you provide a valid guest_id, everything should function correctly.
+For now, there's no need for additional scraping since the key is not dynamic.

-The guest_id should be your guest_id value from your Twitter cookies (URL-encoded).
+Your guest_id should be the one found in your Twitter cookies, and it must be URL-encoded.

+The reason guest_id is used is because the AES key is derived from a SHA-256 hash of base_key + guest_id.
+The payload is quite simple at this stage: just include your user agent and a timestamp in milliseconds, encrypt it, and you're set.

+Also keep in mind: the encrypted value is only valid for 300,000 milliseconds (5 minutes).
+This means you'll need to refresh the key after that window.
+Generating a new one for every request is not recommended; it's unnecessary and could potentially get you flagged.

 ```python
 from twitter_xpff import XPFFHeaderGenerator